Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We group the dataset by county, then sort counties by their income delta.
 We look only at counties that are bigger than 1% of the entire dataset.
 And we define income delta as the difference between a county's median household income and the median tech salary in our dataset.

 Now that I think about it, this is not very efficient.
 We should've just looked for the maximum value.
-That would've been faster, but hey, it works :)
+That would've been faster, but hey, it works :smile:

 We use basically the same process to get the best city.